 Overall, this is a really good watch coming in at a nice budget price.
 That said, it isn’t that much cheaper than the Garmin Swim 2 which is far more accurate for tracking your swims, so if swimming is number one priority then I’d recommend sticking with the Garmin Swim 2 which is only about $30-$40 dollars more than this one.Pros

 Check out the current deals available at our Amazon page here.

 Garmin Forerunner 735 XT

-The Garmin 735 XT is the watch that Mogsy has just bought.
+The Garmin 735 XT is the watch that Mogsy bought last year.
 She decided that she was not a fan of watches with touch screens, and wanted one that worked entirely with buttons.
 It also needed a big display, yet had to be small enough to look reasonable on a slender lady's wrist.
 And a bit of color would help, too!
 Here's a video of Mogsy opening the box . . .

 The 735XT is available with a black strap or a duck-egg blue strap, which you can see in the video above.
 Below, you can see a video comparing the sizes and strap lengths of 3 SwimRun watches.

-This is the first running watch that is compatible with Strava Live Segments.
+This was the first running watch that is compatible with Strava Live Segments.

 We hope you found our page on Swimrun watch reviews useful and constructive.